Habinator is an App that helps you to achieve your goals, change habits, and make a lifestyle change.

-If there is a claim or phrase with a reference number in the app, it means that the study can be found in the Research and books page.
+If there is a claim or phrase with a reference number in the app, it means that the study can be found on the Research and books page.
 The number references a study or several studies.
 We don't usually list individual studies (if they are not reliable and found to be common knowledge) and we prefer to use meta-analysis.* If the science fact is from a book, the study is listed on the Research and books page.
 In general, books are used in a broader sense, not as a single scientific fact.

-Almost all books that are based on science (they include references to studies).
+Almost all books are based on science (they include references to studies).
 Shortly: Researchers are not marketing professionals.
 Promoting is not their job. :) That is why other people write books and describe the research the way "normal people" can actually understand the results.
 It's also not exactly the researchers' job to put the results into implementation which we are doing in Habinator.
 Some of the books were even written by people without any education and/or people who lived during a time where no research knowledge was publicly available.
-Still, they figured out how people succeed, make friends, motivate people, stay healthy, thrive, and quit addictions and it's no way less significant than a scientific proof of it - on the contrary!
+Still, they figured out how people succeed, make friends, motivate people, stay healthy, thrive, and quit addictions and it's no way less significant than scientific proof of it - on the contrary!